Joint Receiver Design for Integrated Sensing and Communications: Conclusion

 \section{Conclusion}

-In this paper, we investigated the joint receiver design for a MIMO-ISAC system, and proposed two design strategies for simultaneous symbol decoding and target estimation.
-In particular, the first design performs ML detection for communication symbols by treating the target echo interference as noise, and then estimates the reflection coefficient of the target after subtracting the decoded communication symbol, which is essentially an SIC receiver.
-The second approach, on the other hand, formulates an MMSE estimator for target estimation by taking the structural information of the communication signal into account, and detect communication symbols with an ML decoder in the meantime.
-The performance of the proposed approaches is analyzed through numerical simulations, which showed that the ML \& MMSE design achieves better performance in terms of the sensing MSE compared to its SIC counterpart.
+In this paper, we investigated the joint receiver design for a MIMO-ISAC system, and proposed two design strategies for simultaneous symbol detection and target estimation.
+In particular, the first design performs ML detection for communication symbols by treating the target echo interference as noise, and then estimates the reflection coefficient of the target with a MMSE estimator after subtracting the decoded communication symbol, which is essentially an IC receiver.
+The second approach, on the other hand, formulates a tailored MMSE estimator for target estimation by taking the structural information of the communication signal into account, and detect communication symbols with an ML decoder in the meantime.
+The performance of the proposed approaches is analyzed through numerical simulations, which showed that the Non-IC design achieves better performance in terms of the sensing MSE compared to its IC counterpart.